The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 Adopting the recommendations in this carbon budget would send a clear signal that the UK is committed to ambitious action.

-Also this week, the Confederation of British Industry (CBI) revealed that the net zero economy is creating tens of thousands of new jobs, boosting productivity, and attracting billions in investment.
+In 2025, the Confederation of British Industry (CBI) revealed that the net zero economy is creating tens of thousands of new jobs, boosting productivity, and attracting billions in investment.

 The message is clear: net zero and growth go hand in hand.